View More Images

 Day 2 Sendai – Matsushima

-At Shiogama we board a boat that wends its way along the spectacular coastal route Basho also took from Shiogama to Matsushima.
-Matsushima, its bay dotted with a multitude of pine tree-covered islands, is one of the Three Views of Japan.
+At Shiogama we board a boat that wends its way along the spectacular coastal route Basho also took through Matsushima Bay, which is dotted with a multitude of pine tree-covered islands.
 Basho relates that he had longed to visit here and with good reason; it provides one of Japan’s classically beautiful vistas.
-Basho, though, overcome by Matsushima’s beauty, was lost for words and never put pen to paper here.
+However, Basho overcome by Matsushima’s beauty, was lost for words and never put pen to paper here.

 Our accommodation for the night has relaxing onsen thermal hot spring baths and dinner is a gourmet feast of Japanese cuisine.